straybiker/HA-load-balancer/README.md

 - Dynamically adjusts EV charging based on household power consumption.
 - Supports 3-phase electrical installations.
 - Car-aware functionality to meet minimum SOC targets by a set time.
-- Configurable modes: Off, Fixed (1.4kW or 4kW), Limited, and Fast.
+- Configurable modes: Off, Fixed (1.4kW or 4kW), Limited, Fast and Comfort.
 - Handles charger efficiency and measurement noise with filtering.
 - Phase switching protection to prevent frequent switching between 1 and 3 phases on days with alternating sun and clouds.